scipy/scipy.org/www/scipylib/building/windows.rst

    git clone https://github.com/scipy/scipy.git
    cd scipy

 Now we need to copy the :code:`openblas.a` file that we've built earlier to the correct location.
 Find where Python is installed:

 .. code:: shell

    python -c "import sys; print(sys.executable)"

 If your Python is installed somewhere like :code:`C:\\Program Files\\Python36\\python.exe`, you'll need to put the :code:`openblas.a` file in :code:`C:\\Program Files\\Python36\\Lib`.
 Adjust the location accordingly based on where :code:`python.exe` is located.
-Now for a sanity check:
+Now for a sanity check.
+Type  the following and press enter.

 .. code:: shell

     gfortran

 You might see an error with the above command.
 Chances are, :code:`gfortran` is not on your :code:`$env:PATH`.
 To add it, you'll need to run a command like the following (except with the path adjusted to be correct).
-Run the following, and then try `gfortran` again.
+Run the following, and then try :code:`gfortran` again.

 .. code:: shell